-Technically, no. While a lawyer and an attorney have similar education requirements and job experiences, and one can also be the other, there is a distinction between the two terms.
-Keep reading to learn more about the difference between a lawyer and an attorney.
+Technically, no. While lawyers and attorneys have similar education requirements and maybe even job experiences, they are not the same.
+In fact, one person can be both an attorney and a lawyer, but there is a distinction between the two terms.
+Let's explore the difference between a lawyer and an attorney.

 Lawyer vs. Attorney - Which is Correct?

-Is the difference between lawyer and attorney a big one?
-For most people, no. In fact, unless you're in law school, preparing for your state bar exam, or you are an attorney, you are safe to use the words interchangeably without offending another lawyer (or a Bar association!).
-Let's look at the terms and what they mean.
+Is the difference between a lawyer and an attorney a big one?
+For most people, no. In fact, unless you're in law school, preparing for your state bar exam, or you are an attorney, you are fairly safe to use the words interchangeably without offending another lawyer (or a Bar association).
+Let's dissect the terms and what they mean.

 What Is a Lawyer?

 A lawyer is trained in the law and has obtained the required education to practice law but does not necessarily represent clients in court.
 Instead, lawyers provide legal advice to clients and can assist them with the preparation of legal documents.
-The education required for an individual to become a lawyer usually includes four full-time years of undergraduate studies, along with three years of law school and successful completion of the state's written bar exam in each state where the professional wishes to practice law.
+The education required for an individual to become a lawyer includes an undergraduate degree, which usually takes four years of full-time studies at an accredited university or college.
+Then, a lawyer must successfully complete three years of legal education at an accredited law school before taking a written bar exam in each state where the professional wishes to practice law.

-- When you refer to the legal professional who assisted you in drawing up a will or developing a trust for your loved ones as an estate lawyer.
+- When you refer to the legal professional who assisted you in drawing up a will or developing a trust for your loved ones.
+This person is an estate lawyer.

-- When you seek guidance from a legal professional about setting up or maintaining a corporation.
+- When you seek guidance from a legal professional about setting up or maintaining a business, you would turn to a corporate lawyer.

-- When you need an immigration lawyer to apply for citizenship, visas, green cards, or when seeking asylum.
+- When you work with an immigration lawyer to apply for citizenship, visas, or green cards, or when seeking asylum.

-- When you need a legal professional to draw up a prenuptial agreement, and you ask a family lawyer to provide these services.
+- When you need a prenuptial agreement, and you ask a family lawyer to provide these services.

 - When you need advice regarding the proper procedures for completing and filing a legal document.

-- When you need a legal professional to assist you with protecting your intellectual property through a trademark, copyright, or patent so you seek the services of an intellectual property lawyer.
+- When you're looking for a legal professional to assist you with protecting your intellectual property through a trademark, copyright, or patent, you should work with an intellectual property lawyer.

 What Is an Attorney?